 The Australian registration process doesn’t necessarily make your business name unavailable to others.
 Authorities tend to identify a business by its Australian Business Number (ABN), as opposed to a unique name.
 This means there’s a chance that you could be operating with the same name as another business.
 For extra protection of your company brand, you can decide to register a trademark for your business name.

-6. Register your company
+6. Register your company in Australia

 Australia’s Department of Industry, Innovation and Science offer a multifunctional online service called the Business Registration Service (BRS) for the registration process.